dcsoft-yyf/JIEJIE.NET/README.md

   goto IL_005c;
 }
 ```
-This cause a serious performance problem.To solve the problem, by use DC.NET Proector, this code change to :
+This cause a serious performance problem.To solve the problem, by use JieJie.NET, this code change to :
 ```C#
 private static readonly string _HexChars = _0._11 ;
 public static byte[] ParseUpperHexString(string hexs)